 Cape town has currently experienced a severe drought!
 But fierce restrictions on the usage of water have pushed back Day Zero until twenty nineteen.
 Day Zero will occur when the combined level of Cape Town’s dams will reach the level of 13.5 percent.
 In order for the dams to reach sufficient levels again, officials in the city will take full control over water supplies on this day by switching off all the taps in the city – and when they say all taps they literally every single tap!
-The residents will then have to queue at a water collection point for their reduced quota of 25 litres a day to obtain water!
-The current dam level is Day Zero was expected this April, but now according to officials the day is likely to occur in 2019.
+The residents will then have to queue at a water collection point for their reduced quota of 25 liters a day to obtain water!
+The current dam level is Day Zero was expected this April, but now according to officials, the day is likely to occur in 2019.

 Water crises in Cape town is the wake-up call for the whole world!